aws/amazon-documentdb-odbc-driver/README.md

 ## Documentation

-See the [product documentation](src/markdown/index.md) for more detailed information about this driver.
+See the [product documentation](src/markdown/index.md) for more detailed information about this driver, such as setup and configuration.

 ## Setup and Usage